Frequently Asked Questions

 Am I the right trainer for you?

-In order for training to be successful I need you to be 100% comfortable with our techniques and methodology when it comes to training.
-We need you to be comfortable and trust in us when it comes to using tools and following our philosophy.
+In order for training to be successful I need you to be 100% comfortable with our techniques and trust in us when it comes to using tools and following our philosophy.
 We are balanced trainers, so we do use praise and food but we also correct bad behavior, we want to create clear and consistent information with your dog.
-Your dog may need to practice more time in the crate or "Place" command and we need you to be comfortable with this.
+Your will learn how to be in a crate as we have other dogs and our cat in our home so this is for safety as well as setting boundaries.
+Your dog may also need to practice more time in the crate at home, or practice the "Place" command and we need you to be comfortable with this.

 In order to help our dogs be calm and make good decisions we need to set boundaries - this means to stop giving constant praise, affection, or food and give more guidance and rules.

 I need you to follow through with homework.
 Commitment to training is imperative to success otherwise you will be disappointed in the results due to lack of effort.

 The foundation and household management plan I give to owners can be tricky.
 The whole family needs to be on board to avoid sending mixed messages to your dog.
 Your dog may be asked to stay off the furniture and the bed, your dog might have to be crated, or stay on command for long periods of time multiple times a day.
 I want your messages to be consistent, this helps our dogs be consistent and predictable with their behavior.